Acute leukaemias in adults

 - The clinical picture is characterised by anaemia, neutropenia, thrombocytopenia, and associated systemic symptoms such as infections and bleeding, particularly mucosal bleeding.
 See also picture (Skin tumour of leukaemia).

 - Immature, abnormal cells (blasts) seen in a full blood count and peripheral blood smear are an important finding.
 Many patients also have leucocytosis.
-In the early phase, some patients have no blasts in the standard differential count.
+Blasts are not found in all patients in the standard differential count.
+Responses of the differential count may come in stages, and responses of an incomplete examination should be checked.

 - The diagnosis of leukaemia can only be made on a representative bone marrow sample.

-- Other laboratory findings are non-specific, but they help in assessing the functional status of different organs, the complications caused by leukaemia and the possibilities to provide powerful treatments.
+- Other laboratory findings are non-specific, but they help in assessing the functional status of different organs, the complications caused by leukaemia and treatment possibilities.

 Disease progression and prognosis

-- An untreated disease will progress quickly in most cases and result in death within a few weeks.
+- An untreated disease will progress quickly in many cases and may result in death within a few weeks.

-- Post-treatment prognosis is dependent on the patient’s ability to receive treatment and on his/her age, together with the disease burden, type of disease, the chromosome and gene changes of the leukaemic cells, the patient’s sensitivity to drugs and the treatment administered.
+- Post-treatment prognosis is dependent on the patient’s ability to receive treatment, general condition, his/her age, the chromosome and gene changes of the leukaemic cells, and the treatment administered.

 - to destroy leukaemic cells and rapidly restore normal haematopoiesis (remission induction therapy)

-- to eliminate pockets (e.g. in the CNS) harbouring leukaemic cells (large dose cytarabine and methotrexate intravenously, intrathecal therapy in ALL)
+- to eliminate leukaemia cells that are beyond the reach of cytostatic drugs (e.g. in the CNS) (large dose cytarabine and methotrexate intravenously, intrathecal therapy in ALL)

-- to prevent relapse (consolidation therapy after remission, maintenance treatment in ALL, allogeneic stem cell transplantation).
+- to prevent relapse (consolidation therapy after remission, possible maintenance treatment especially in ALL, allogeneic stem cell transplantation).

 - In ALL, the drug combinations include several drugs, such as an anthracycline, vincristine, glucocorticoid, methotrexate, cyclophosphamide, mercaptopurine, cytarabine, etoposide, and asparaginase.
-In Philadelphia-chromosome positive leukaemia, the tyrosine kinase inhibitor dasatinib, imatinib or ponatinib is additionally given.
-If CD20-antigen is present on the surface of leukaemic cells, the monoclonal antibody rituximab is added to the treatment.
+In Philadelphia-chromosome positive leukaemia, tyrosine kinase inhibitor such as dasatinib, imatinib or ponatinib is additionally given.
+Treatments that target the surface structures of leukaemia cells, such as blinatumomab or inotuzumab ozogamicin, can also be used.

 - Treatment success is monitored by bone marrow samples taken between and after periods of therapy (morphology, genetic or immunophenotypic change suitable for monitoring minimal residual disease).

-- Allogeneic stem cell transplantation is attempted in AML patients aged less than 65 years, with the exception of patients with the most favourable prognosis, during the first remission using either a sibling donor or a donor chosen from a donor register.
-In ALL, a stem cell transplantation is carried out during remission in patients who have the worst prognosis and in patients in whom a minimal residual disease is detected during consolidation therapy.
+- Allogeneic stem cell transplantation is attempted in AML patients aged less than 65–70 years, with the exception of patients with the most favourable prognosis, during the first remission using either a first-degree relative donor or a donor chosen from a donor register.
+In ALL, a stem cell transplantation is carried out during remission in patients who have the worst prognosis and in patients in whom a residual disease is detected during consolidation therapy.

 - The risk of relapse is highest during the first 3 years, but in some cases the disease recurs later.
 In order to catch a possible relapse the patient is followed up by monitoring the full blood count and during the first post-treatment years also by morphology of bone marrow aspirates and with the help of sensitive molecular genetic or immunophenotypic markers of residual disease.